chifman/Nonexpanding-networks/README.md

 Simple R script to check if an n-ary discrete dynamical system is nonexpanding.

-The code checks each local activation function on its input nodes (see details and terminology in the manuscript *will insert here link to arXiv*. )
+The code checks each local activation function on its input nodes (see details and terminology in the manuscript -will insert here link to arXiv-. )

 Current scripts are specific to ternary models but can be adjusted for any number of states (scripts indicate where the adjustments must be made).